 picture from Pinterest

 The northerners also like their Waakye and Tiozafi.
 Waakye is simply rice and beans cooked together and can be eating with stew.
-Tiozafi is also a corn-based food.The "Amerias" make the best Waakye Tiozafi and Hausa koko in the country.red-red
+Tiozafi is also a corn-based food.The "Amerias" make the best Waakye Tiozafi and Hausa koko in the country.

 picture from Pinterest